arteymix/arteymix.github.io/Home.md

 I currently work for [Hète.ca](http://hete.ca) and on my workgroup, [Pittoresque](https://pittoresque.github.io).
 I do web development in both places.

 For those who care, my name is a slight modification of the goddess of hunt, Artemis.

+This blog is hosted using Gollum, a git based CMS written in Ruby.